saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - They use backtick and not single quote.
 - for eg `hello ${expression}`.
 Here the expression will be evaluated.

-### Including js files in html
+### Including JS files in html

 - {% raw %}\<script type="text/Javascript" src="path of us file">\</script>{% endraw %}
-- If your js interacts with html element then put script tag at the bottom of body, so that html elements are rendered before js loads.
+- If your JS interacts with HTML element then put script tag at the bottom of body, so that HTML elements are rendered before JS loads.
   This way the JS can interact with the loaded HTML elements.
-- The functions declared in js files can be called from chrome debug console.
+- The functions declared in JS files can be called from chrome debug console.

 ### Operators

 - +, -, +=, -+, , \*, /, %, \*\*.
 - ++, --
-- typeof: for eg typeof 4 will give "number".
+- `type of`: for eg type of 4 will give "number".

 ### Comparison operators